Choose

 Solution 2: Solar + Battery Storage

 A 5kW solar system with 10kWh battery storage provides daytime charging capability regardless of grid status.
-This is becoming the gold standard for South African EV owners.
+This is becoming increasingly popular among South African EV owners who want energy independence.

 Cost: R120,000–R180,000 installed